 Due to the incredible collaborative efforts of Huntington’s disease patients who donated their DNA samples and the Huntington’s Disease Collaborative Research Group, the mutated Huntingtin gene was discovered in 1993.
 The discovery of the gene now meant we now had scientific evidence that if you inherit the mutated gene, you will develop Huntington’s disease.
 As a result, in 1993 the community had access to predictive testing that would identify whether you inherited the faulty Huntingtin gene, and would one day, exhibit symptoms of Huntington’s disease.
-The process of predictive testing includes extracting your DNA from a blood sample to identify whether you are carrying the faulty Huntingtin gene.
+The process of predictive testing includes extracting your DNA from a blood sample to identify whether you are carrying the mutated Huntingtin gene.
 However, the test cannot determine when symptoms will begin or how severe symptoms are likely to be.

 What to expect?